 4. The employer determines the job and pays an employee while independent contractors have flexibility in determining their own work.

 5. Employees also cannot hire someone else to do their work, whereas independent contractors can subcontract employees to do the work for them.

 6. The employer provides employees with all the tools, equipment and materials necessary to perform their work, such as cellphones and uniforms.
 On the other hand, independent contractors must acquire all of the tools they need to perform the services for the business.

-7. The employer has the right to suspend, dismiss or otherwise discipline an employee, but are unable to discipline an independent contractor.
-Businesses can, however, end an individual contractor’s contract for services if they are unsatisfied with the work being conducted.
+7. Lastly, the employer has the right to suspend, dismiss or otherwise discipline an employee, but are unable to discipline a contractor.

 Workers who fit into the definition of employees under section 1 of the Employment Standards Act (“ESA”) are sometimes misclassified by their employers as independent contractors.
 Misclassification typically happens because businesses that deem individuals to be independent contractors instead of employees can avoid the financial costs of having to provide workers with rights afforded under the ESA such as minimum wage, vacation pay, etc.

 Under the ESA, employers are not allowed to treat employees as if they are not actually employees.
-If an employer misclassifies an employee, an employment standards officer can issue a notice that can result in penalties and prosecution against the employer.
+However, if an employer misclassifies an employee, an employment standards officer can issue a notice that can result in penalties and prosecution against the employer.

 Whether you are an employee, employer or an independent contractor, if you are looking for more information, do not hesitate to contact us and our specialist Employment Lawyers can discuss your matter in more detail over a free consultation.
 You can reach our office at 905-366-0202 or contact us through our website here.